- About Us

 Established in 2006, the National Health Systems Resource Centre's mandate is to assist in policy and strategy development in the provision and mobilization of technical assistance to the states and in capacity building for the Ministry of Health and Family Welfare (MoHFW) at the centre and in the states.The goal of this institution is to improve health outcomes by facilitating governance reform, health systems innovations and improved information sharing among all stake holders at the national, state, district and sub-district levels through specific capacity development and convergence models.

-It has a 23 member Governing Board, chaired by the Secretary, MoHFW, Government of India with the Mission Director, NRHM as the Vice Chairperson of the board and the Chairperson of its Executive Committee.
-Of the 23 members, 14 are ex-officio senior health administrators, four from the states.
+It has a 23 member Governing Body, chaired by the Secretary, MoHFW, Government of India with the Mission Director, NRHM as the Vice Chairperson of the GB and the Chairperson of its Executive Committee.
+Of the 23 members, 14 are ex-officio senior health administrators, including four from the states.
 Nine are public health experts, from academics and Management Experts.
-The Executive Director, NHSRC is the Member Secretary of both the board and the Executive Committee.
+The Executive Director, NHSRC is the Member Secretary of both the Governing body and the Executive Committee.
 NHSRC's annual governing board meet sanctions its work agenda and its budget.

-The NHSRC currently consists of seven divisions – Community Processes, Public Health Planning, Human Resources for Health, Quality Improvement in Healthcare, Healthcare Financing, Healthcare Technology and Public Health Administration.
+The NHSRC currently consists of seven divisions – Community Processes, Healthcare Financing, Healthcare Technology, Human Resources for Health, Public Health Administration, Public Health Planning, Quality Improvement in Healthcare

-The NHSRC has a regional office in the north-east region of India.
+The NHSRC has a branch office in the north-east region of India.
 The North East Regional Resource Centre (NE RRC) has functional autonomy and implements a similar range of activities.